Dublin Coddle – My Story and a Super Simple Recipe

 When I met Patrick I was living in my own apartment in Dublin and he was living at home with his parents, like many Dubs in their early twenties do.
 It was obvious to both of us from the start that we were really into each other and as our dating moved from eating out to dining in, it was time to show each other our culinary skills, and with this came my introduction to Dublin Coddle.

-Patrick told me he was going to make this Coddle of his from sausages, rashers, potatoes, onions, water with some salt and pepper.
+Patrick told me he was going to make this Dublin Coddle of his from sausages, rashers (bacon slices), potatoes, onions, water with some salt and pepper.
 He advised me that his Dad often added an egg and as I love eggs he’d add one for me too.

 To cook up the coddle, he told me that everything apart from the sausages would be chopped up and boiled in a pot.
 This was when I laughed, gave him a scowl and thought to myself that he was taking the piss (out of me).

-You see nowadays I would’ve grabbed my phone and searched online what the hell he was talking about.
-Then it was different.
+You see nowadays I’d simply grab my phone and search online to see if he was playing a silly trick on me.
+But back then it was different.
 The thought of boiling up the makings of a Full Irish or there about sounded ridiculous to me, but as he chopped and diced, wiped tears from his eyes (onions), it was starting to become clear that Patrick was not winding me up and this was in fact how to make a Dublin Coddle.

 With the Coddle cooking, we sat back and chatted until it was time to look inside the pot at the finished dish.

-Then the moment came for lifting the lid, and it was then that I saw it.
+Then the moment came to lift the lid (so to speak, as Patrick didn’t actually cover the pot), and that was when I saw it.
 There in the pot was a pale looking stew like dish with two or three boiled sausages that looked like little willies floating on top.
 I was taken aback and he knew it.
 He had hardly gone to all this trouble to play a joke on his newish girlfriend?

-Here is Patrick’s super simple recipe for a Coddle.
+Here is Patrick’s super simple recipe for a Dublin Coddle.
 As mentioned above Patrick’s Dad loved an egg in his and as I love eggs too, Patrick normally adds one for me.
-I know of other recipes that include stock and carrots and I’m sure you could add what every you like, however we like to keep it simple.
+I know of other recipes that include stock and carrots and I’m sure you could add whatever you like.
+However we like to keep it simple.